 Fyfe was the interim head cross country coach for the 2006 and 2008 campaigns before being promoted to associate head coach for the 2009 season.

 A 1987 Central graduate, Fyfe earned three varsity letters in cross country and four in track and field.
 He continues to compete in road races on the masters level and has completed 13 marathons.
 Fyfe received his masters and doctoral degrees at Iowa State University and serves as a professor of computer science at Central.

 Video: Meet coach Fyfe

-Tyler Schiferl is in his fourth season as an assistant men’s and women’s track and field coach.
+Tyler Schiferl is in his fifth season as an assistant men’s and women’s track and field coach.

 A native of Fordyce, Neb., Schiferl was a two-time track and field co-captain at South Dakota State University.
 He enjoyed an outstanding 2009 season, winning five meets and earning all-Summit League recognition.
 Schiferl was a Division I regional championships qualifier and was named to the U.S. Track and Field/Cross Country Coaches Association’s all-academic team.

 Schiferl earned a bachelor’s degree in agricultural engineering from South Dakota State in 2009 and is a design engineer for Vermeer Manufacturing in Pella.